-Phineas rose from his painted chair, "What do you know of honour?
+Phineas rose from his painted chair.
+"And what do you know of honour?
 You are a mere boy that should seek to be directed by your elders.
-Nothing is more important than this house, not to its son's and daughters."
+Nothing is more important than this house, not to its sons and daughters."

-Regulus knew why Phineas' reaction was so strong, his own first born, his namesake had been an outcast after he refused to follow the scriptures his father had for the house.
+Regulus knew why Phineas' reaction was so strong, his own firstborn, his namesake had been an outcast after he refused to follow the scriptures his father had set for the house.
 But Regulus would not be swayed.
 In a way he almost felt comforted by his ancestor's ire, it was close to caring.

-He sucked in a large breath before he took one step forward, meeting the older wizard's eyes.
+He sucked in a deep breath before he took one step forward, meeting the older wizard's eyes.
 "I do not leave my ancient and noble house without options."

-Phineas sighed, his puffed out chest deflating before he resumed his seat.
+Phineas sighed, and his puffed out chest deflated before he resumed his seat.
 "Sirius is not fit to lead," he argued with a wave of his hand, but his bite had gone.

 "You have too much faith," Phineas replied stretching to the side of his portrait to pour himself a rather large glass of wine.
 Regulus bit down his smirk.